-The team at Wall and Wall created a 560 sq.ft. pop-up space for Ellucian Live 2018, which brings guests into the story of Ellucian’s past and shows the evolution of technology within higher education.
+The team at Wall and Wall created a 560 sq.ft. pop-up for Ellucian Live 2018, which brings guests into the story of Ellucian’s past and shows the evolution of technology within higher education.
 Imagine a big , where people can more about the company’s journey.

 They asked to submit their passions, which could be selected by the , which in turn they would on the wall.
 Each frame includes illustrations from the Passion Submissions.

 Of course, in such large scale projects, as the Ellucian Live, there are challenges that you need to overcome.
 The main challenge was to find a way to connect the wires to each 4’x8′ panel in a way that would not get destroyed in transport.

 They ended up building a box to house all of the electronics and wires, which could be transported safely and reassembled with ease with their numbered system.

-Check out the final product in the video below.
+Check out the in the video below and the yourself.